stbnrivas/dataModels/specs/Environment/AeroAllergenObserved/doc/spec.md

     + Normative References: [https://schema.org/address](https://schema.org/address)
     + Mandatory if `location` is not present.

 + `dateObserved` : The date and time of this observation in ISO8601 UTCformat.
-It can be represented by an specific time instant or by an ISO8601 interval.
+It can be represented by a specific time instant or by an ISO8601 interval.
     + Attribute type: [DateTime](https://schema.org/DateTime) or an ISO8601 interval represented as [Text](https://schema.org/Text).
     + Mandatory